-Figure 4 : GEV quantiles with 95% credibility interval (1816-2020 period).
-Black points denote AMAX values, grey segments historical above-threshold values.
+Figure 2: (a) GEV quantiles with 95% credibility intervals, example of two different models and datasets: GEV model on AMAX values (AMAX short 1970-2020) and binomial Model A on mixed sample (1816-2020). (b) Q100 and Q1000 floods with 95% credibility intervals displayed as error bars.
+AMAX long refers to the sample on the 1816-2020 period; AMAX short refers to the sample on the 1970-2020 period; Mixed A-B-C-D refers to a mixed sample (“historical” floods on the 1816-1969 period and AMAX 1970-2020) for various statistical models.

-Interest of adding historical information from the 1816-1969 period
+Value of adding historical information from the 1816-1969 period

-Unsurprisingly, when the length of the systematic record (~50 years) is too short compared with the target return period (~100 or 1000 years), the results are highly uncertain (AMAX short in Figure 3 and Figure 4).
-A Binomial model exploiting historical flood events notably reduces uncertainty when the perception threshold S is known (Figure 4, Mixed A and Mixed C), although not achieving the precision obtained with 205 years of systematic records (Figure 4, AMAX long).
-Accounting for the uncertainty on threshold S (Figure 4, Mixed B and Mixed D) increases the uncertainty of flood quantiles and nearly annihilates the interest of historical flood occurrences.
+Unsurprisingly, when the length of the systematic record (~50 years) is too short compared with the target return period (~100 or 1000 years), the results are highly uncertain (AMAX short in Figure 2).
+A Binomial model exploiting historical flood events notably reduces uncertainty when the perception threshold S is known (Figure 2b, Mixed A and Mixed C), although not achieving the precision obtained with 205 years of systematic records (AMAX long).
+Accounting for the uncertainty on threshold S (Figure 2b, Mixed B and Mixed D) increases the uncertainty of flood quantiles and nearly annihilates the interest of historical flood occurrences.